What Questions Should I Ask My Estate Planning Attorney?

-When you begin the estate planning process, you likely have many questions for your attorney from the process itself to how the working relationship takes place with your attorney.
+There is plenty to think about as you get ready to meet with your estate planning attorney to begin the preparation of an estate plan.
+When you begin the estate planning process, you’re bound to have many questions for your attorney—from the process itself to how the working relationship takes place with your attorney.
 These are not only valid questions but important ones to ask.
-At MHPS, we have the answers to your estate planning questions.

 Who will be handling my estate planning?